Skip to Main Content

 A Detailed Breakdown of Fixer Responsibilities in Malta

+Here is the breakdown.
 What does a fixer actually handle day to day?
-The scope is wider than most producers expect, especially on an island where the fixer's network often is the local industry.
+The scope is wider than most producers expect, above all on an island where the fixer's network often is the local industry.
 Here is a thorough look at the responsibilities a Maltese production fixer takes on across the full production cycle.

-• [Filming permits](/services/pre-production/film-permit-acquisition/) — preparing Malta Film Commission applications, coordinating Heritage Malta approvals for fortified sites, and managing police and local council road-closure permits
+• [Filming permits](/services/pre-production/film-permit-acquisition/) — preparing Malta Film Commission applications, setting up Heritage Malta approvals for fortified sites, and managing police and local council road-closure permits

-• [Crew sourcing](/services/film-crew/) — identifying and hiring local crew across departments, supplementing with Italian or UK technicians when specialist roles exceed the island's crew base
+• [Crew sourcing](/services/film-crew/) — identifying and hiring local crew across departments, supplementing with Italian or UK technicians when pro roles exceed the island's crew base

-• Equipment — arranging rental from Maltese vendors, coordinating customs clearance for imported gear arriving by sea or air, and sourcing backup kit on an island where inventory is finite
+• Gear — arranging rental from Maltese vendors, setting up customs clearance for imported gear arriving by sea or air, and sourcing backup kit on an island where inventory is finite

-• [Location scouting](/services/pre-production/location-scouting-services/) — matching creative briefs to Maltese architecture that can double for ancient Rome, the Middle East, or a fictional Mediterranean port, while confirming permit viability and physical access for trucks
+• [Location scouting](/services/pre-production/location-scouting-services/) — matching creative briefs to Maltese build style that can double for ancient Rome, the Middle East, or a fictional Mediterranean port, while confirming permit viability and physical access for trucks

 • Government and community liaison — representing the production to the Malta Film Commission, Heritage Malta, Transport Malta, the Planning Authority, and village councils

-• Translation and cultural context — bridging Maltese and English on set, explaining local feast-day schedules that could disrupt filming, and managing expectations between international standards and island realities
+• Translation and cultural context — bridging Maltese and English on set, explaining local feast-day schedules that could disrupt filming, and managing expectations between global standards and island realities

-• Transport and accommodation — organising vehicle fleets, unit base parking in a country where space is scarce, hotel blocks across Valletta, Sliema, or St Julian's, and ferry logistics for Gozo shoots
+• Transport and lodging — organising car fleets, unit base parking in a country where space is scarce, hotel blocks across Valletta, Sliema, or St Julian's, and ferry logistics for Gozo shoots

-• Cash rebate compliance — structuring local expenditure to meet Malta Film Commission qualifying criteria, maintaining auditable records, and coordinating with local accountants for rebate submission
+• Cash rebates compliance — structuring local expenditure to meet Malta Film Commission qualifying criteria, keeping auditable records, and setting up with local accountants for rebates submission

 • Emergency problem-solving — handling the unexpected, from a sudden gregale wind closing harbour access to a last-minute Heritage Malta condition change on a fortification shoot